-Measurable Goal: Ongoing progress of the storm drain system map.
+Measurable Goal: Ongoing maintenance of the storm drain system map.

-Appropriateness: Having an accurate map and database of the City's entire storm water conveyance system will allow maintenance staff to better track maintenance and repair and determine which facilities
+Appropriateness: Having an accurate map and database of the City's entire stormwater conveyance system will allow maintenance staff to better track maintenance and repair.

 Effectiveness: The goal is to achieve an Outcome Level 4 - Reducing Loads from Sources.